Panathenaic Stadium: Other events

 The stadium hosted the opening ceremony of the 1997 World Championships in Athletics on a concept by composer Vangelis and along with the performance of soprano Montserrat Caballé.

 In more recent years, the stadium has been often used to honour the homecoming of victorious Greek athletes, most notably the Greece national football team after its victory at the UEFA Euro 2004 on 5 July 2004 as well as Greek medalists in recent Olympic Games.

 The stadium was the venue for the Dior Cruise 2022 show.
 The collection drew inspiration from Ancient Greek art and Greek folk culture as well as Christian Dior's Fall 1951 campaign photoshoot on the Acropolis.
 The show was attended by many A-listers, such as Anya Taylor-Joy, Cara Delevingne, Jisoo and many other global and Greek stars.

 Architecture

 Katherine Welch described the stadium as a "great marble flight of steps terraced into the contours of a U-shaped ravine — splendid in materials but ostentatiously simple in construction technique."

 Influence

 The Panathenaic Stadium influenced the stadium architecture in the West in the 20th century.
 Harvard Stadium in Boston, built in 1903, was modeled after the Panathenaic Stadium.
 Designated as a National Historic Landmark, it is the first collegiate athletic stadium in the United States.
 Deutsches Stadion in Nuremberg, designed by Albert Speer, was also modeled on the Panathenaic Stadium.
 Speer was inspired by the stadium when he visited Athens in 1935.
-The stadium was designed for some 400,000 spectators and was one of the monumental structures of the Nazi regime.
+He designed a stadium for some 400,000 spectators, which was one of the monumental structures of the Nazi regime.
 Its construction began in 1937, but was never completed.